Road Rules

 Do not honk your horn.

-This could frighten the animals, cause them to stampede, or kick your car, which could cause major damage to your automobile.
+This could frighten the animals, cause them to stampede or kick your car, which could cause major damage to your automobile.

 There are no turns on the route, so always go forward.
+We do not offer maps, as the route is one loop that will start and end in the same location.

 Do not stop within 50 feet on either side of any gates or cattle guards.

-Animals may be tempted to walk over the bars and injure themselves.
+These gates and guards are used to keep animals within their individual pastures.
+If you stop to feed there, animals may be tempted to walk over the bars and injure themselves.

-Pulling over allows other vehicles to pass.
+This allows staff and other vehicles to pass safely.

 Do not feed from your hand or the feed cup.

 Toss the pellets on the ground and away from your vehicle.
 Only giraffes can be fed by hand.
+This is for your safety, as animals besides giraffe can bite.

-Do not feed the sable antelope at all.
+Do not feed the sable antelope.

-Do not grab or restrain the animals.
+Do not pet, grab or restrain the animals.

 Animals are attracted to colorful moving objects that, if eaten, could result in serious injury.